Nettle Meadow’s Old Barn

 Once the home of prize livestock, that old barn is now home to Flanagan and Lambiase’s Joseph F. Kemp Memorial Animal Sanctuary, housing animals too disabled or old to be productive.
 The cast of rescue animals who have lived there is large and each animal’s story is endearing.

 There were Izabella and Drako, geriatric donkeys that had been found wandering in Brooklyn.
 They were delivered to Nettle Meadow and lived out their final years among friends—Drako celebrating each morning with exuberant braying.
 And no one will ever forget Floyd and Henry.
 Floyd, a frail juvenile Alpine buck brought to the farm in a declining state, was adopted by Henry, a young Jersey bull calf.
 Henry slept with smiling Floyd curled up in the protective circle of his husky frame.
 Then came Blinky and Kinky, injured turkeys who became fast friends despite her blindness and his lameness.
 All these—and more—have been nurtured and housed beneath the compromised gambrel roof of Nettle Meadow’s old barn.

-Finally, the barn that has faithfully served rescue animals for years has itself been rescued by the masterful work of Andy Leblanc and Joel and Aaron Mosher.
+Finally, the barn that has faithfully served rescue animals for years has itself been rescued.
 The job of saving this barn was huge, but the results have been phenomenal.

-The Cathedral-like second story of the old barn is now available for events.
-For more information or to make a reservation, please email us at [email protected]ttlemeadow.com.
+The Cathedral-like second story of the old barn is now available for weddings and private events.
+For more information or to make a reservation, please email us at [email protected] and [email protected].